MartinaB91/project5-task-app-front/README.md

 - This page contains a form for creating a family member.
 The family members can add a: profile image, nickname and a role.
 - When the family member is created the user will be redirected to the task board.

+### Search Task
+-  When the user enter text in the search field all tasks were the title or description matches the entered text will be shown.

+### Filter Task
+- The tasks can be filtered in five different ways.
+Per default the tasks are filtered by “Todo” which means that only tasks that isn’t assigned or marked as done is shown.
+They are ordered by end date where the oldest tasks are displayed first.
+- In the second filter “My task” the user can find all tasks they have assigned.
+- “Assigned” tasks is all tasks that is assigned but not completed.
+- “Done” tasks are all tasks that are completed.
+They are sorted by end date but unlike filters above the task that has the newest end date is displayed first.
+- “All” tasks, here you can find all tasks, tasks that needs to be done, ongoing tasks(assigned) and completed tasks.
+Like “Done” the newest tasks are on the top.

 ## Design
 ### Color Scheme